tnytown/Sheep/README.md

 Sheep
 =====

-The derpy PocketMine plugin manager plugin.
-Yes, the name is SHEEP.
+This is a PocketMine plugin management plugin.